jgoizueta/grassgis/README.md

 If the command exists, then if parameters are not valid, the command will execute but will return an error status.
-This will be handled as explaned above.
+This will be handled as explained above.

 ## Helper methods

 When writing a non-trivial program you'll probably find you want to define methods to avoid unnecessary repetition.

-Let's see how you can call methdos from your session and be able to execute GRASS commands from the method in the context of the session.
+Let's see how you can call methods from your session and be able to execute GRASS commands from the method in the context of the session.

 Inside a session, `self` refers to an object of class